tomayac/youtube-masthead-mockup/README.md

     ></youtube-masthead-mockup>
 ```

-Be sure to check out the (documentation)[http://tomayac.github.io/youtube-masthead-mockup/components/youtube-masthead-mockup/]
+Be sure to check out the [documentation](http://tomayac.github.io/youtube-masthead-mockup/components/youtube-masthead-mockup/)
-and the (live demo)[http://tomayac.github.io/youtube-masthead-mockup/components/youtube-masthead-mockup/demo/] of the Web Component.
+and a [live demo](http://tomayac.github.io/youtube-masthead-mockup/components/youtube-masthead-mockup/demo/) of the Web Component.

 ## Dependencies